k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 <img src="images/masking_prop.png" style="zoom:80%;" />

 The purpose of adding the Masking property is to mark the fields identified as PII, that require special handling by the Catalog Masking mechanism.
-The Masking property can have one of the following valid values, as described below:
+The Masking property can have one of the following valid values described below:

 * **Consistent** - the Catalog Masking Actors should produce a consistent value across the Catalog (meaning the same input will always return the same masked value).
 * **Unique** - the Catalog Masking Actors should produce a unique value across the Catalog (meaning the masking value will be unique).